pablo-chacon/dede-templates/WHITEPAPER.md

 Some example integrations:

-* **Urban Side-Hustle Apps**: Individuals deliver parcels during commutes; the app handles matching and routing, DeDe handles settlement.
+* **Urban Side-Hustle Apps**: Individuals deliver parcels during commutes.
+The app handles matching and routing, DeDe handles settlement.
 * **Local Businesses**: Shops mint parcels for orders and let a network of carriers accept and deliver them, without signing opaque courier contracts.
 * **E-commerce Platforms**: Marketplaces integrate DeDe as a backend escrow layer for deliveries, keeping UX and branding fully in-house.
 * **Local Couriers**: Independent bike couriers and small delivery services integrate DeDe as a settlement backend while retaining full operational control.
 * **Research Pilots**: Universities and NGOs experiment with decentralized logistics and trust-minimized payouts, while keeping code and treasury flows transparent.

 These **examples are illustrative** only and do not imply any endorsement, recommendation, or required implementation pattern.